IdentityServer/IdentityServer4/docs/topics/grant_types.rst

 Refresh tokens allow gaining long lived access to APIs.

-You typically want to keep the lifetime of access tokens as short as possible, but at the same time don't want to bother the user over and over again with doing a front-channel roundtrip to IdentityServer for requesting new ones.
+You typically want to keep the lifetime of access tokens as short as possible, but at the same time don't want to bother the user over and over again with doing a front-channel roundtrips to IdentityServer for requesting new ones.

 Refresh tokens allow requesting new access tokens without user interaction.
 Every time the client refreshes a token it needs to make an
-(authenticated) round-trip to IdentityServer.
+(authenticated) back-channel call to IdentityServer.
 This allows checking if the refresh token is still valid, or has been revoked in the meantime.

 Refresh tokens are supported in hybrid, authorization code and resource owner password flows.
 To request a refresh token, the client needs to include the ``offline_access`` scope in the token request (and must be authorized to for that scope).